20/06/2025

 Final Remarks

-None of these "firsts" came about easilye, nor do they look so impressive from today's persectives.
-At the time though, it seemed impossible, until I did it.
+None of these "firsts" came about easily, nor do they look so impressive from today's perspective.
+At the time though, all of them seemed impossible to do, until I did it.
 Throughout my career, I faced numerous challenges, including lack of interest from superiors, constraints in funding, and limited time to execute my initiatives.
 Moreover, some of my efforts were strongly opposed for political or arbitrary reasons.

 However, the lesson I have learned is that change never comes easy, but it is necessary.
 Despite the obstacles, I have always believed in the importance of innovation and perseverance.
 In part this is driven by my own personality, but I must acknowledge the involvement of many co-conspirators.